Receiptful/receiptful-api-docs/source/includes/_newsletters.md

 #### Audience

 The Newsletter's Audience.
-A Newsletter can be sent to one or more Customer Lists, with an optional segment that limits the Newsletter to a subset subscribers on those lists.
+A Newsletter can be sent to one or more Customer Lists, with an optional segment that limits the Newsletter to a subset of subscribers on those lists.

 |Key                               |Details                                                  |
 |---------------------------------:|---------------------------------------------------------|